pymupdf/PyMuPDF-Optional-Material/docs/functions.rst

 -----

-   .. method:: Document._updateStream(xref, stream, new = False)
+   .. method:: Document._updateStream(xref, stream, new=False)

       Replace the stream of an object identified by ``xref``.
-If the object has no stream, an exception is raised unless ``new = True`` is used.
+If the object has no stream, an exception is raised unless ``new=True`` is used.
 The function automatically performs a compress operation ("deflate").

       :arg int xref: :data:`xref` number.